Bira/octopus-carnival/_drafts/star-wars-everyone.md

 category, it would take around 10 years of weekly sessions for a starting PC with that archetype to reach Luke's official stats.

+I think a bit of this attitude might have ended up being inherited by subsequent games in the franchise, because the implementation they go with is very similar even when it's not as restrictive.
+Jedi are the best at using the Force.
+No other class or archetype can do it at all, save perhaps for the weaker "Force Adept" that acts as a consolation prize when Jedi aren't playable.

 Anyway, as you might have guessed from the rant above, I'd do things differently if I ever GMed a Star Wars game.
-My version of the setting would be a little more egalitarian with regards to the Force, since it's supposed to be so important.
-In short, the Force really does work as advertised in A New Hope: it connects everyone in the galaxy, and therefore it's present on everyone in the galaxy.
+In short, the Force would really work as advertised in A New Hope: it connects everyone in the galaxy, and therefore it's present on everyone in the galaxy.

 ## How does this work?